The Complete Shopify Shipping Profile Audit Checklist

 Step 1: Review Your General Shipping Profile

 The General shipping profile is Shopify’s catch-all.
 Any product not assigned to a custom profile falls back here, which makes it the most important profile to get right.
+A misconfigured General profile is one of the most common hidden shipping issues on Shopify.

 - Under “Shipping profiles,” find the General profile at the top of the list.